javibravo/ruby-challenge/README.md

 curl http://localhost:3000/api/v1/file/b3b6f6de-04c7-4fb5-ac8d-ce3fd59b8614
 ```

 The response will be the same that the once received with file is uploaded.
+In case the file name does not exists it
+will return an empty JSON.

 Install